clarkehardy/geviewer/README.md

 A lightweight, Python-based visualization tool for Geant4.
 GeViewer provides a convenient way to view detector geometries and particle trajectories, with smooth rendering in an interactive window.

 ## Features
-* 🔬 **Physics Visualization:** See color-coded particle trajectories in a 3D rendering of the detector
+* 🔬 **Physics visualization:** See color-coded particle trajectories in a 3D rendering of the detector

-* 🕹️ **Intuitive Controls:** Use your mouse to rotate, zoom, and pan to explore the geometry
+* 🕹️ **Intuitive controls:** Use your mouse to rotate, zoom, and pan to explore the geometry

-* 🎨 **Customizable Rendering:** Toggle through different viewing options with simple keystroke commands
+* 🎨 **Customizable rendering:** Toggle through different viewing options with simple keystroke commands

-* ✨ **High-Quality Graphics:** Produce publication-quality visuals of detectors and events
+* ✨ **High-quality graphics:** Produce publication-quality visuals of detectors and events

-* 🚀 **Smooth & Fast:** Efficient handling of large and complex detector geometries
+* 🚀 **Smooth & fast:** Efficient handling of large and complex detector geometries

 ## Getting started
 ### Dependencies